open-power-ref-design/standalone-ceph/README.rst

 #.
 Invoke cluster-genesis to perform the bare metal installation process:

-   Instructions may be found in cluster-genesis.
+   Instructions may be found in Cluster Genesis User Guide identified above.

 #.
 Wait for cluster-genesis to complete, ~3 hours:

 #.
 Edit the OpenStack Installer configuration file:

    OpenStack installation is performed by openstack-ansible.
-Instructions for editing the user configuration files of openstack is described in general terms in os-services.
+Instructions for editing the user configuration files of OpenStack is described in general terms in os-services.

 #.
 Invoke the toolkit again to complete the installation::